aarongustafson/aaron-gustafson.com/source/_posts/2016-01-26-apple-support-honeybadger.markdown

 > So the main bit of information that I want to address is not that the phone was replaced to address issues that may arise down the road.
 In this case, a screen replacement was attempted and did not yield a functioning device.
 When that occurs, our only option is to replace the device.
 I do see from your chats with Michelle and Teresa that they advised this was the procedure that we have

 *Wait.
-What?!* So in replacing the screen, the tech bricked the phone?
+What?!* They didn’t find any problems.
+In replacing the screen, the tech bricked the phone.

 > No, not at all.
 Just that they were unable to have a fully functioning unit after a screen replacement.
 That does not mean that the tech bricked the phone or messed up when replacing the screen, it means the phone was not able to work after the screen was replaced.